What is Virginia’s Drunk in Public Law?

 Sometimes, when people choose to go out at night for a good time with friends and family, they also choose to consume alcohol.
-While all adults of the legal drinking age are legally allowed to drink alcohol, whether in their own home or out on town, a fun time can turn into a stressful interaction with law enforcement if people enjoy themselves a little too much and drink until they are visibly drunk, or are publically intoxicated.
+While all adults of the legal drinking age are legally allowed to drink alcohol, whether in their own home or out on town, a fun time can turn into a stressful interaction with law enforcement if people enjoy themselves a little too much and drink until they are visibly drunk, or are publicly intoxicated.

 There are two distinct aspects to every public intoxication charge: